technomancy/bussard/doc/intro4.md

     man("laser")

-The main manual also has a lot more details about the technical details of your ship:

-    man("manual")

-Once you've made the changes to the ship's config file described in the manual, (using ctrl-enter) reload for the changes to take effect:
+Once you've made the changes to the ship's config file described in the manual, (using ctrl-enter to enter the editor) reload for the changes to take effect:

     ship:load("src.config")